ralsina/hace/README.md

 ## Variables

-You can declare variables in the `vars` top key.
+You can declare variables in the `variables` top level key.
 They are available to all tasks, which can use them in their commands using a [Jinja](https://github.com/straight-shoota/crinja) template language syntax.

+A special variable is `self` which is the task itself, so you can use the task itself to define parts of the commands it contains.

 **⚠️⚠️WARNING⚠️⚠️** These are *not* [environment variables](#environment-variables).